 Camping at Morro Bay State Park

 The best campsites are probably 1 through 10, they are the closest to the marina and boardwalk.
 Sites 118 through 134 are in the back of the campground and the near set to Black Hill trailhead.

-Fires are only allowed in the in the provided fire rings at the site but you must bring in your own wood or purchase from camp host, no gathering of wood is permitted in the park.
+Fires are only allowed in the provided fire rings at the site but you must bring in your own wood or purchase from the camp host, no gathering of wood is permitted in the park.
 Dogs are welcome with the usual restrictions.
 Morro Bay State Park is one of the most affordable spots along the California coast.

 So, if you’re thinking about an affordable and fun day trip or overnight camping adventure, what better way to enjoy the central California coast, than playing and staying on the water at Morro Bay State Park.

-Located halfway between San Francisco and Los Angeles, the park is premier summer destination and is open year-round.
+Located halfway between San Francisco and Los Angeles, the park is a premier summer destination and is open year-round.